Religious and secular marriage ceremonies

 Marriage Registration Form

 Whether you decide on a religious, secular or civil ceremony you will require a Marriage Registration Form (MRF).
-You can get your MRF by giving 3 months’ notice of intention to marry to the registrar at a civil registration service.
-You should contact your local civil registration service to make an appointment with the registrar.
+You can get your MRF by giving 3 months’ notice of intention to marry to the registrar at a Civil Registration Service.
+You should contact your local Civil Registration Service to make an appointment with the registrar.
 You can also use the online booking system at crsappointments.ie.
+(Note: The online booking system at crsappointments.ie is currently not available due to the HSE cyber attack.)

 If you meet the 3 months’ notification requirements and there is no barrier to you getting married, known as an impediment to the marriage, the registrar will issue you with an MRF giving you permission to marry.
 You should give the MRF to the person who will be solemnising the marriage in advance of the marriage ceremony.